-Although Australians have missed out on Labor’s renewable energy plans there’s still a lot of help available in solar power rebates – supporting the environment as well as slashing electricity bills.
+Although Australians have missed out on Labor’s renewable energy plans there’s still a lot of help available.
+The solar rebate in 2019 will offer you $1,000s in government incentives, so you can support the environment as well as slash electricity bills.

 What Is The Solar Rebate?